Marie's Crisis

 Marie's Crisis Cafe is a piano bar and gay bar located at 59 Grove Street in the West Village of New York City.
 Constructed on the site of Thomas Paine's home, the location originally served as a brothel before gradually transitioning to a bar.
 By the early 1970s, the bar had become an established presence in the West Village for the nascent gay community and, over time, also became a popular piano bar.
 Today, the bar is known for its boisterous sing-along culture and popularity among Broadway industry participants and fans.

 History

 The bar occupies the same location as Thomas Paine's former residence and the location where he died.
 The building currently occupied by the bar was constructed in 1838 and originally served as a brothel and boarding house.
 By the 1890s, the establishment had become an early gay bar (referred to at the time as a "boy bar").
 In 1929, the bar was acquired by Marie DuMont and renamed "Marie's".
+The word "Crisis" in the bar's name is an acknowledgment to Thomas Paine's The American Crisis.

 At some point in the mid-20th century, the bar acquired a Works Progress Administration glass etching of the American and French revolutions that now sits behind the bar.
-In 1972, the Grant family acquired the bar and added the word "Crisis" to the bar's name in an acknowledgment to Thomas Paine's The American Crisis.
+In 1972, the Grant family acquired the bar.